brack3t/django-braces/README.md

 ## Supported Django Versions

-Our policy is that `django-braces` officially supports the current version of Django and one version each direction (e.g. 1.6.x is current, so 1.5.x, 1.6.x, and 1.7.x are all supported).
+Our policy is that `django-braces` officially supports, and is tested on, Django 2.0 and Django 1.11 LTS.
 There won't be any restraints on using other versions of Django, though, but it will be a "buyer beware" situation.